weijiewow/perlints/readme.md

 Node.js, Require.js (AMD) and Common.js supported: `const Perlin = require('perlin.ts');`

-Otherwise a `perlin.ts` global is created.
+Otherwise a `perlin` global is created.

+## Todo

+- Add an optional matrix as a property to the fractal options, which describes how to linearly transform the input vector per layer.
+- Add an optional parameter to the `noiseXd` and the `fractalNoiseXd` methods, which use to receives the analytical gradient of the noise function.